Ruth Johnson Park March 3, 2021

 Second Session Group Photo

-- All 50 of these volunteers removed invasive species for the first time!
+- 45 of these volunteers removed invasive species for the first time

 - The White Rock and Surrey Naturalists engaged 12 of these volunteers in the Eva Bene Butterfly Garden